learn-co-students/module-6-code-challenge-round-1-online-ds-pt-021119-module-6-assessment-1581448202/README.md

 // answer here //

 ##### 2) We've completed the sigmoid function for you.
-Let's create a function that takes in an array of inputs (x) along with predefined weights (w) and returns the output of a perceptron.
+Let's create a function that takes in an array of inputs (x) along with predefined weights (w), a bias (b) and returns the output of a perceptron.

 ```python